ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Disable-Bridge.md

-# Disabling the Yun's Serial bridge
+# Disabling the Yun Serial bridge

 We are using the serial connection between the MCU and the CPU.
 By default, there is a console attached on the Linux side to the serial, and we need to disable that.